alanng10/class-lang/Docue/Article/Sande/a.md

 Struct var, glob var and local var operate of var that is int type that is smaller than 64 bits results int any ref that has the int value at lower bits in the ref value.
 The type of the operates is 64 bits int type.
-Struct var, glob var and local var mark of the var, inputs int value that is from AreExecute Value operate ref value lower bits.
+Struct var, glob var and local var mark of the var, inputs int any ref from AreExecute Value operate.
+The lower bits of the ref value is assigned to the store of the var.
 The type of the marks is 64 bits int type.